 The cost of registering a new business in Hong Kong is relatively cheaper when compared to Singapore because of the requirement for a local resident director, not to mention a security deposit for the nominee services.

 Another thing you need to take into consideration is the annual compliance cost.
-Annual audit is required for all companies in Hong Kong, regardless of business size.
+An annual audit is required for all companies in Hong Kong, regardless of business size.
 In contrast, the requirement for auditing is exempted for qualified small companies in Singapore with annual turnover and total assets less than S$10 million.
-This could be a major problem for new companies with small but frequent transactions like e-commerce business.
+This could be a major problem for new companies with small but frequent transactions like e-commerce businesses.

 Overview of annual compliance

-Every company in Hong Kong and Singapore must follow the annual filling requirements so that it can keep maintaining its good legal standing and avoid legal problems.
+Every company in Hong Kong and Singapore must follow the annual filing requirements so that it can maintain good legal standing and avoid legal problems.
 In case a company cannot fulfill the requirements before specific deadlines, it will have to face a penalty or even a forced strike-off.
-There are 3 main points which are needed to be done in order to keep up with deadlines:
+There are 3 main points which are needed to be done to keep up with deadlines:

-- Filing Profit tax return (PTR) as in the case of Hong Kong company, or Estimated Chargeable Income (ECI) and tax return as for companies in Singapore.
+- Filing Profit tax returns (PTR) as in the case of Hong Kong companies, or Estimated Chargeable Income (ECI) and tax returns as for companies in Singapore.
 An annual audit is required if a company is not considered a small one in Singapore.
-However, in Hong Kong, the annual audit is mandatory.
+However, in Hong Kong, the annual audit is mandatory

-Additionally, the records of the accounting activities, the minutes of meeting, and registers of company particulars must be maintained in case of periodic inspection by the government officers.
+Additionally, the records of the accounting activities, the minutes of meetings, and registers of company particulars must be maintained in case of periodic inspection by the government officers.

-The banking industry plays an essential role in both Singapore and Hong Kong’s economy.
+The banking industry plays an essential role in both Singapore’s and Hong Kong’s economies.
 Both countries possess a fully regulated and sound financial system with the presence of the majority of the strongest banks in the world.
 Overall, banking facilities and services in these two jurisdictions are well–developed for worldwide use with multi-currency and online banking.

 In Singapore, there is a significant number of highly educated and well–trained employees from both local universities and foreign ones.
 Not only English, but Singaporeans can also communicate fairly in 3 other languages which are Chinese, Malay, and Tamil.
 Not to mention the fact that most of its people are bilingual fluently.
 Being well-known for building everything from precise knowledge, as well as being an international hub with various platforms, Singapore attracts the flow of the world’s best talents into its industry.

-In terms of immigration, Hong Kong and Singapore both provide an open immigration policy with appropriate work visa provisions for foreigners who wish to set up their business in these jurisdictions.
+In terms of immigration, Hong Kong and Singapore both provide an open immigration policy with appropriate work visa provisions for foreigners who wish to set up their businesses in these jurisdictions.